As you begin to integrate Stripe into your website or app, you'll want to know about the following account features and processes:

 Beware of phishing.
 All genuine Stripe sites use the stripe.com domain and are HTTPS.
 If you get an email from us that you don't expect, go directly to our site to log in.
 Do not enter your password after clicking a link in email.
 If you're ever not sure it's really us, here's what to do.

 Add your mobile number to your account.
 If you do, we'll text you a short numeric code when you attempt to log in from a new device which you'll need to provide to complete the login process.
 This means even if someone steals your username and password, they won't be able to log in.
-To use this feature, go to your account settings and enable two-step verification.
+To use this feature, go to your user settings and enable two-step verification.